abapPM/abapPM/README.md

 apm is a *package manager* 📦 for ABAP applications and modules, a *website* 🌐, and a *registry* 📑.

-This repository contains the source code of the *package manager*.
+This repository contains the source code of the *package manager* i.e. the developer version of apm.

 You can find the *website* at https://abappm.com and the *registry* at https://registry.abappm.com.